Child of the Moon

 (Child of the Moon, Rolling Stones, 1968)

 Wolves, it turns out, don't really howl *at* the moon.
-Correlation is not causation.
 Wolves howl *with* the moon.
 They even howl during the day but since they're often out prowling at night, people get confused thinking a full moon triggers the howling.
 The full moon has been linked to schizophrenia-- mental hospital emergency rooms get busier, and cult activity tends to increase when the moon is full.

 Kim Gordon aka Avis was probably schizophrenic in addition to thinking he was a wolf and therefore howled at the moon.
 Maybe he was also a Moon Child.
 That would align with his taking up residence in Inverness, which is just a quick drive from Loch Ness where Aleister Crowley had a house and practiced rituals including child abuse.
 Crowley wrote a whole esoteric manual on creating a Moon Child.
 Crowley died in 1947 but had followers including rock stars Jimmy Page and Keith Richards.